-Cooperative extension work in agriculture and home economics.
-Michigan State University and the U. S. Department of Agriculture cooperating.
-N. P. Ralston, Director, Cooperative Extension Service, Michigan State University, East Lansing.
-Printed and distributed under Acts of Congress, May 8 and June 30, 1914.
+Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture.
+N. P. Ralston, Director, Cooperative Extension Service, Michigan State University, East Lansing, Michigan 48823.